kyle-n/kyle-n.github.io/_posts/2022-10-12-rxjs-land-of-paradoxes.md

 `sequence$` is a **cold** Observable.
 It won't run until we subscribe to it.
 That's why `before` is logged before `emitting 1`.

-An Observable is just a stream of events.
-However, sometimes a stream of events is occurring regardless of whether we are listening to it.
-That's a **hot** Observable.
+A **hot** Observable runs regardless of whether anything in your code is subscribed to it and listening for events.

 ```typescript
 import { fromEvent } from 'rxjs';